Vikhyat-1820/AUDIO-CAPTIONING/README.md

 ## DataSet

 The dataset used for audio captioning is clotho dataset.
 Clotho dataset is freely available online at the Zenodo platform.
-You can find Clotho at [here](https://zenodo.org/record/3490684#.YQFQkI4zYrM).
+You can find Clotho dataset at [here](https://zenodo.org/record/3490684#.YQFQkI4zYrM).

 ## Training